tinusaur/guides/docs/hello-world/Hello-world-tinusaur-board.md

 ```
 int LED_GREEN = 1;
 ```
-This constant tells the program that the green LED, on pin 1.
+This constant tells the program that the green LED is on pin 1.

 4. Leave an empty line after the constant declarations, and on the next line write:
 ```